(Kearny, New Jersey, April 28, 1896 – Upper Arlington, Ohio, October 27, 1989).1

 In early March 1917 Foss and Stoughton were able to take a break and go to London for some shows and relaxation.
 A week later Foss was back at Waddington learning “ to Spl—ass the bus” (make a tight turn), and he soon started flying an Armstrong Whitworth F.K.8 and, in early April, an R.E.8; these were both operational (as opposed to training) two-seaters.

 According to his pilot’s log book, Foss did not fly at all during the week ending April 16, 1918, and was perhaps on leave.9 His fellow second Oxford detachment member Joseph Raymond Payden kept a photo of him captioned “Foss in Scotland” that may have been taken around this time.10

-In early April Foss, along with many other members of the second Oxford detachment, was recommended for his commission as a first lieutenant; the appointments were not confirmed until May 13, 1918; he was placed on active duty May 28, 1918.11 On the last day of May he was assigned to No. 44 Training Squadron, which was also at Waddington.
+In early April Foss, along with many other members of the second Oxford detachment, was recommended for his commission as a first lieutenant; the appointments were not confirmed until May 13, 1918; he was placed on active duty towards the end of the month.11 On the last day of May he was assigned to No. 44 Training Squadron, which was also at Waddington.
 Having put in just over sixty-three hours on DH.6s, AW F.K.8s and R.E.8s, he now commenced training on DH.9s, a two-seater bomber used also for reconnaissance.
 For the first four days of June he flew dual with his instructor, but then almost exclusively solo, practicing turns, formation flying, bombing, and aerial fighting with his fellow second detachment member, Walter Andrew (“Jake”) Stahl.
 By June 20, 1918, when he last flew at 44, Foss had accumulated eighty-two hours of flying.